espy/hoodie-plugin-tutorial/README.md

 ## Let's Build a Direct Messaging Plugin

+### How Will this Work?

+Here's what we want the Hoodie app to be able to do with the plugin, which we'll call `direct-messages` :

+* Logged in users can send a direct message to any other logged in user
+* Recipient users will see a new message appear in near real time

+In the frontend, we need:

+* a `directMessage.send()` method in the Hoodie API to add a task that sends the message
+* a `directMessage.on()` method to listen for events that are fired, for example when a new message appears in the recipient account

+In the backend, we need to:

+* check that the recipient exists
+* save the new message to the recipient's database
+* mark the original task as completed
+* if anything goes wrong, update the task accordingly

 ### Where to Start

 Any plugins you write live in the `node_modules` directory of your application, with their directory name adhering to the following syntax: